 As much as you might love someone and miss your life together as a couple, sometimes, it's better to put the relationship behind you and try to move on.

-She also adds, “Don’t be tempted to reengage with a partner who has been domestically abusive in any way – no matter how much they plead or declare undying love.
-It’s just not worth it.”
+She also adds, "Don’t be tempted to reengage with a partner who has been domestically abusive in any way.
+No matter how much they plead or declare undying love, it’s just not worth it.”

 Are there any advantages of getting back together with an ex?

-“That’s what the main advantage is,” she adds.
-“But you’re not going to get to that position, I would suggest, unless you do get a really good understanding of what went wrong last time and what has changed.
-Have you been able to talk about that openly and honestly, before deciding to become a couple again?”
+She continues, "But you're not going to get to that position, I would suggest, unless you do get a really good understanding of what went wrong last time and what has changed.
+Have you been able to talk about that openly and honestly, before deciding to become a couple again?"

-So there’s nothing wrong with deciding to reunite with a partner, as long as you know what went wrong before and are willing to work through it – and, as long as you know they aren’t any reasons for concern surrounding the person, such as being controlling or abusive.
+So there’s nothing wrong with deciding to reunite with a partner, as long as you know what went wrong before and are willing to work through it - and as long as you know they aren't any reasons for concern surrounding the person, such as being controlling or abusive.

 If you’ve decided that your relationship deserves another chance, here are Ammanda’s tips for making sure that it lasts.

 Ammanda's four pieces of advice if you're thinking of getting back together with an ex